AI chat bots can bring you back from the dead, sorta

 It’s the kind of tech that powers digital influencers like Miquela, a virtual DJ with 2.9 million followers on Instagram.
 In simpler applications, AI powers voice assistants such as Siri on your smartphone.

-With people continuing to share more of themselves online, it's possible to create a reasonably accurate chatbot based primarily on people's digital footprints, according to Casey Phillips, senior manager of AI-driven experiences at Intuit.
+With people continuing to share more of themselves online, it is possible to create a reasonably accurate chatbot based primarily on people’s digital footprints, according to Casey Phillips, senior manager of AI-driven experiences at Intuit.

 “You could make a fairly relevant chatbot, especially based on somebody living in our world today,” Phillips said.
 “We’re constantly communicating in ways that are being stored.
 You can take that data, run it through an AI system to predict how that person would actually respond to things.”